top of page

 5. 5HTP helps to increase serotonin production which can help symptoms of depression causing obesity.
 This is especially helpful in patients who use food as a coping mechanism for stress or emotional pain.

 7. Methionine, Inositol, Choline (MIC) + Carnitine/B12 or otherwise referred to as Lipo-C when made by compounding pharmacists.
 This medication can help assist the last leg of the weight loss process, or a slightly overweight person lose 10-15 lbs.
 It is not going to be very effective for someone with a BMI over 24, or someone who is obese.
 It is more like a prescription weight loss supplement than a weight loss medication.
 It does help the metabolism and gives a slight natural energy boost, but the patient must be already committed to a diet and exercise plan.
+LipoStat-Plus is typically one of the stronger compounds available that we have found, available in sulfa free versions too.

 Dieting?